Common Name(s): Movingui, Ayan, Nigerian Satinwood

 Tree Size: 100-125 ft (30-38 m) tall, 3-5 ft (1-1.5 m) trunk diameter

 Average Dried Weight: 45 lbs/ft3 (720 kg/m3)

 Modulus of Rupture: 18,740 lbf/in2 (129.2 MPa)

 Elastic Modulus: 1,773,000 lbf/in2 (12.23 GPa)

 Shrinkage: Radial: 3.5%, Tangential: 5.7%, Volumetric: 10.0%, T/R Ratio: 1.6

 Color/Appearance: Yellow to orangish brown; color tends to darken with age.
 Movingui frequently exhibits figured grain patterns such as mottle or ripple.

 Grain/Texture: Grain can vary from being straight to interlocked to wavy.
 Texture is fine and even, with a naturally high luster.

-Endgrain: Diffuse-porous; large pores in no specific arrangement; solitary and radial multiples of 2-3; gums and other heartwood deposits occasionally present; growth rings indistinct; rays medium, normal spacing; parenchyma aliform (winged and lozenge), confluent, and banded (sometimes in diagonal wavy bands).
+Endgrain: Diffuse-porous; large to very large pores in no specific arrangement, few to very few; solitary and radial multiples of 2-3; gums and other heartwood deposits occasionally present; growth rings indistinct; rays narrow to medium, normal spacing; parenchyma winged, lozenge, confluent, and banded (sometimes in diagonal wavy bands).

 Rot Resistance: Rated as moderately durable regarding decay resistance, and moderately resistant to termite attack.